 The way UOE and the university’s communications are structured can reinforce this disconnect.
-For instance, when CCP students receive emails regarding enrollment and opportunities at Kent State, they are often addressed as if they are prospective students rather than current members of the university community.
+For instance, when CCP students receive emails regarding enrollment and opportunities at Kent State, as noted above, they are often addressed as if they are prospective students rather than current members of the university community.
 This messaging can lead to feelings of being overlooked, which can discourage them from envisioning and pursuing a future at Kent State.

 College Credit Plus Dashboard

 The UOE office has an active College Credit Plus dashboard that tracks trends and data from current CCP students at Kent State University.
 The report holds statistics for the yield rates, grades, retention rates, demographics, high school information and headcounts for enrolled students.
-The dashboard shows Kent State has 1,235 total CCP applicants for 2023-2024 with a 50.2% yield rate meaning 50.2% of those applicants are now enrolled at Kent State University.
-UOE also tracks matriculation, how many students enroll at Kent State after taking CCP classes throughout the university, an average of 24%.
-Kent State offers CCP courses through 212 schools in Ohio with the most enrollments being at Stow Munroe Falls High School with 194 since 2017.
+The dashboard shows Kent State has 1,235 total CCP applicants for 2023-2024 with a 50.2% yield rate, meaning 50.2% of those applicants are now enrolled at Kent State University.
+UOE also tracks matriculation, which is how many students enroll at Kent State after taking CCP classes from the university, at an average of 24%.
+Kent State offers CCP courses through 212 high schools in Ohio with the most enrollments being at Stow Munroe Falls High School with 194 since 2017.
 Often, parents and professors are concerned with the performance of students taking CCP courses.
 The dashboard shows 93% of all students receive grades of A, B, or C in all courses.

-Moving the focus to former College Credit Plus Students, the dashboard shows in 2024, 472 students graduated from Kent State who started in CCP courses.
-These graduates had an average GPA of 3.54 and 63 honors students.
+Moving the focus to former College Credit Plus Students, the dashboard shows in 2024 that 472 students graduated from Kent State who started in CCP courses.
+These graduates had an average GPA of 3.54 and this number includes 63 honors students.
 According to the Kent State Honors College website, the honors college is by invitation only and requires a 3.7+ GPA to apply.

 In summary, the College Credit Plus dashboard provides valuable insights into the success and weaknesses of CCP students at Kent State, displaying their strong academic performance, low matriculation rates in need of improvement, and the growing partnership with Ohio high schools.